OgnianM/rpclib/README.md

 The construction of the client may throw if it fails to connect. <br>
 `async_call` will never throw, any exceptions will be stored in the future object. <br>
 Any exceptions thrown by the remote service will be rethrown locally when calling `future::get()`. <br>
-Exceptions may also be generated when calling a non-existent function, invalid arguments, network errors, etc.
+Exceptions may also be generated when calling a non-existent function, passing invalid arguments, network errors, etc.

 Service:
 ```cpp